top of page

 There are several tools designed to help you implement spaced repetition effectively:

-• Leitner System: A method that uses a series of boxes to organize flashcards based on how well you know them.
+• Leitner System: A method that uses a series of boxes to organize flash cards based on how well you know them.
+The Leitner System helps you review study material efficiently by moving flash cards through different boxes for spaced repetition.

 • Traverse: This tool combines spaced repetition, mind mapping, and note-taking to create a comprehensive learning experience.